LoopKit/loopdocs/docs/loop-3/therapy-settings.md

 Loop 3 has Guardrails for each of the Therapy Settings.
 These are found in the [Guardrails for Settings](#guardrails-for-settings) section of this page.

 !!! tip "New Loopers"
     New Loopers may prefer settings that show up outside the "typical" range.

-These show yellow font on the picker dial and provide a warning that the selected value.
-Those ranges, in some cases, came from a survey of experienced Loopers.
-It is always fine to pick a yellow or even red value if being cautious.
-In other words, choosing a Correction Range that is higher than "typical" when starting to learn Loop is fine.
-Once you are comfortable with how the system works, the range can be adjusted.
+    * These show yellow font on the picker dial and you must acknowledge a warning message that the selected value is lower, higher or outside "typical".
+    * It is always fine to pick a yellow or even red value when being cautious.

+    For example, choosing a Correction Range that is higher than "typical" when starting to learn Loop is fine.
+Once you are comfortable with how the system works, the range can be adjusted if desired - entirely up to you in consulatation with your health care professional.

-The Therapy Settings on this page are used for automated insulin delivery, when Loop is in Closed-Loop mode.
+**Therapy Settings are used for automated insulin delivery when Loop is in Closed-Loop mode.**

+* If your Therapy Settings are not "dialed-in" before you enable closed loop, you may experience too much or too little automated insulin delivery
+* Please spend the time to thoroughly understand the effect of each therapy setting

+#### Screens Displayed

-!!! abstract "Screens Displayed"
+!!! abstract ""
     The screens displayed on this page were acquired during [Onboarding](onboarding.md#therapy-settings-onboarding) and show the full information screens available in the app with the `Continue` button.

     When you return to the Therapy Settings after you have onboarded and added a pump, the information screens are shown when you touch the information icon, &#9432;, on the upper right.